 33 The percentage of registrations received by mail, fax, or email was calculated as A4a/A3a x 100.
 The percentage of registrations received in person was calculated as A4b/A3a x 100.
 The percentage of registrations received online was calculated as A4c/A3a x 100.
 Guam, Idaho, Mississippi, North Dakota, Rhode Island, and the U.S. Virgin Islands were not included in the calculation of the percentage of registrations received by mail, fax, or email because they did not report data on item A3a and/or item A4a.
-Guam, Idaho, Mississippi, New Jersey, North Dakota, the Northern Mariana Islands, and Rhode Island were not included in the calculation of the percentage of registrations received in person because they did not report data on item A3a and/or item A4b.
+Guam, Idaho, Mississippi, New Jersey, North Dakota, the Northern Mariana Islands, and Rhode Island were not included in the calculation of the percentage of report data on item A3a and/or item A4b.
+American Samoa, Arkansas, Guam, Idaho, Maine, Mississippi, Montana, New Hampshire, New York, North Dakota, the Northern Mariana Islands, Rhode Island, South Dakota, the U.S. Virgin Islands, and Wyoming were not included in the calculation of the percentage of registrations received online because they did not report data on item A3a and/or item A4b.
 American Samoa, Arkansas, Guam, Idaho, Maine, Mississippi, Montana, New Hampshire, New York, North Dakota, the Northern Mariana Islands, Rhode Island, South Dakota, the U.S. Virgin Islands, and Wyoming were not included in the calculation of the percentage of registrations received online because they did not report data on item A3a and/or item A4c.
 Casewise deletion at the state level was used in calculating the national percentages.

 34 The percentage of registrations received from registration drives was calculated as A4i/A3a x 100.
 The percentage of registrations received from public assistance offices was calculated as A4e/A3a x 100.
 The percentage of registrations received from other state agencies not mandated by the NVRA was calculated as A4h/A3a x 100.
 American Samoa, Connecticut, Georgia, Guam, Idaho, Kentucky, Maryland, Massachusetts, Michigan, Mississippi, Missouri, Nebraska, New Hampshire, New Jersey, North Dakota, the Northern Mariana Islands, Oklahoma, Oregon, Rhode Island, South Carolina, Texas, the U.S. Virgin Islands, West Virginia, and Wisconsin were not included in the calculation of the percentage of registrations received from registration drives because they did not report data in item A3a and/or item A4i.
-American Samoa, Guam, Idaho, Maine, Minnesota, Mississippi, New Hampshire, North Dakota, the Northern Mariana Islands, Rhode Island, the U.S. Virgin Islands, Vermont, West Virginia, Wisconsin, and Wyoming were not included in the calculation of the percentage of registrations received at public assistance offices because they did not report data in item A3a and/or item A4e.
+American Samoa, Guam, Idaho, Maine, Minnesota, Mississippi, New Hampshire, North Dakota, the Northern Mariana Islands, the U.S. Virgin Islands, Vermont, West Virginia, Wisconsin, and Wyoming were not included in the calculation of the percentage of registrations received from registration drives because they did not report data in item A3a and/or item A4i.
+American Samoa, Guam, Idaho, Maine, Minnesota, Mississippi, New Hampshire, North Dakota, the Northern Mariana Islands, Rhode Island, the U.S. Virgin Islands, Vermont, West Virginia, Wisconsin, and Wyoming were not included in the calculation of the percentage of registrations received at public assistance offices because they did not report data in item A3a and/or item A4a.
 American Samoa, Colorado, Connecticut, Georgia,